cockpit-project/cockpit/HACKING.md

 http://localhost:9090

+After every change to your sources the webpacks need to be rebuilt: You can just run `make` to update everything that has changed; for iterating faster, you can run webpack in "watch" mode on the particular page that you are working on, which reduces the build time to less than a third.
+E. g.

+    $ ESLINT=0 tools/webpack-make -d dist/systemd/Makefile.deps -w

-After every change to your sources, run `make` to update all the webpacks, and reload cockpit in your browser.
+Then reload cockpit in your browser.

 To make Cockpit again use the installed code, rather than that from your git checkout directory, run the following, and log into Cockpit again: